EPW80/Audio-Wave-generation/README.md

 This is a basic example and does not handle any errors that might occur during file writing.
 It also assumes that the system's short data type is 16 bits and little-endian, as this is what the .wav format expects.
 The program may need to be adjusted for systems with different configurations.

+Make sure to replace main.cpp and waveForms.cpp with the correct filenames if they are different.
+And ensure that you are in the correct directory where your source files are located.

 ## Contributor

 Erik Williams